Design Patterns

 A behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

-class NameRepository implements Iterable<String> {
+class NameCollection implements Iterable<String> {

-private String[] names = {"Alice", "Bob", "Charlie"};
+private final String[] names = {"Alice", "Bob", "Charlie"};

 public Iterator<String> iterator() {